diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 2/00-js-functions-scope.md

 A function is a **subprogram** designed to do some task.

+Functions:

-They allow the code to be reused (called many times without rewriting it).
+- allow the code to be reused (called many times without rewriting it).

-Functions can take some values, to work with them.
+- can take some values, to work with them.

-Functions either create a side-effect or return a value.
+- either create a <u>side-effect or return a value</u>.